-Bill Cosby Is Not Hiding Millions In Bitcoin Despite Tabloid Claim That He Is [Debunked]
+Bill Cosby Is Not Hiding Millions In Bitcoin, Despite Tabloid Claim That He Is [Debunked]

 They point out that even if Cosby did get $5 million moved into Bitcoin, his financial statements would show he was moving money out with nothing to show coming back in.
 They say that this would still be true if he tried to hide his money in Amazon gift cards or tulip bulbs.
 There would always be a trail.
 This would just place him in a position of facing more criminal and civil charges, and for what would amount to about one percent of his fortune, it wouldn’t be worth the risk or effort.

 Stocks Gazette, which is one of the leading cryptocurrency authorities online went a step further in debunking the claim by reminding everyone that transactions on the blockchain are visible to everyone, and addresses can be linked, meaning even micro-transactions could be pieced together.
-They also hearken back to the point that Cosby is too high profile to move $5 million without alarms going off, and without leaving a $5 million hole in his financial statements.
+They also harken back to the point that Cosby is too high profile to move $5 million without alarms going off, and without leaving a $5 million hole in his financial statements.
 They support the conclusion that there is no way Cosby hid $5 million in Bitcoin.

-The final thing that everyone from Blockchain experts to people who understand it enough to use Bitcoin to make purchases online seem to agree about, is that despite the claims the person alleged to have advised Cosby on Bitcoin made, it is not impossible to find.
+The final thing that everyone from blockchain experts to people who understand it enough to use Bitcoin to make purchases online seem to agree about, is that despite the claims the person alleged to have advised Cosby on Bitcoin made, it is not impossible to find.
 It is not impossible to seize, as Silk Road founder Ross Ulbricht can attest to.
 If the government gets their hands on it, they can most definitely disperse it to creditors through proper legal channels, meaning it would basically pointless to even try to hide money in Bitcoin.

 On a closing note, it has also been pointed out that anyone who doesn’t understand the limitations and legalities surrounding Bitcoin is almost assuredly not smart enough to know how to advise someone to launder $5 million using Bitcoin.
 Independent analysis of blockchain experts, including BitRss, and CryptoNetix all conclude the Radar Online report is false.